Mortgage in Spain levels increase

 There is some anticipation that many expats will look to sell and return to UK over concerns on things like future health care cover but at present there is no large exodus of people.

-Travel restrictions may affect rest of year
+Travel restrictions may affect Mortgages in Spain

 Limitations on travel post end of December and the restriction for holiday home owners to only be able to stay 3 months out of any 6 without a visa or residencia may also upset the buying and loan application market for a while.